timbitz/Aligater/README.md

 $ normParam="--nc $totalAMTreads,$totalMOCKreads"
 ```

-This makes up the core mandatory arguments to `aligater stats`:
+This makes up the core arguments to `aligater stats`:
 ```bash
 $ aligater stats $nameParam $normParam > output.pvl
 ```

-However there are a number of other optional arguments which can greatly expand the data compiled by `aligater stats` such as the `--vs` option which allows an arbitrary number of variable columns to summarize for each interaction 'col:type,col:type,etc..'.
+There are a number of other arguments which greatly expand the data compiled by `aligater stats` such as the `--vs` option which allows an arbitrary number of variable columns to summarize for each interaction 'col:type,col:type,etc..'.
 Each entry consists of a column number (1-based) followed by a `:` and a data type character `[pcfdn]` where each character stands for:
  * `p` : paired column with colon delimited entries for example BIOTYPEA:BIOTYPEB
  * `s` : string containing column to include
  * `f` : floating point number within the scope of Float64
  * `d` : integer number within the scope of Int64
  * `n` : some member of the Number abstract type, could be complex

-For `lig` format you can use: `--vs 18:f,24:p,21:f,22:d,23:d` which should summarize most of the important columns.
+For default `lig` format you can use: `--vs 18:f,24:p,21:f,22:d,23:d` which should summarize most of the important columns.

+NOTE: If you skipped the RactIP folding step in `aligater post --ractip` then you will have a different number of columns than the default expects.
+To change command line options for `aligater stats` to be compatible with your input `.lig` files, use `--gi 19` and `--vs 18:p`.

 Additionally there is a `--filt` optional flag that can be used to specify a single column and regex pattern for filtering purposes.
 For example you may want to filter for only intermolecular interactions using `--filt 1:I`.